 10 The Highway That Sings

-The construction was paid for by the National Geographic Channel as part of their show Crowd Control, which conducts experiments to understand more about human behavior.
+The project was funded by the National Geographic Channel as part of its series Crowd Control, which experiments with human behavior.
+The channel’s involvement turned a practical traffic solution into a headline‑grabbing, road‑side concert.

 9 The Highway With A House In The Middle